lamps-wg/csr-attestation/draft-ounsworth-csr-attestation.md

 defined in this specification provide the relying party with additional assurance about attester.
 Policies used at the verifier and the relying party are implementation dependent and out of scope for this document.
-Whether to require the use of the attestation-related attributes in the CSR is out-of-scope for this document.
+Whether to require the use of evidence in the CSR is out-of-scope for this document.

-Evidence generated by the attestation generally needs to be fresh to provide value to the verifier since the configuration on the device may change over time.
+Evidence generated by an attester generally needs to be fresh to provide value to the verifier since the configuration on the device may change over time.
 Section 10 of {{RFC9334}} discusses different approaches for providing freshness, including a nonce-based approach, the use of timestamps